 Similar to the proof of Theorem 1, we can show that the merging region mr(v) computed by the revised BME construction rules (i) satisfies the merging region definition, and (ii) is a well-behaved region.
-Lemma 9 in Appendix A.2 shows that there can be up to n skew turning points on each of L_a or L_b , where n is the number of leaf nodes in the subtree T_v rooted at v.
+Lemma 9 in Appendix A.2 shows that there can be up to n skew turning points on each of $L_a$ or $L_b$ , where n is the number of leaf nodes in the subtree $T_v$ rooted at v.
 Each skew turning point corresponds to a possible vertex of mr(v), from which it easily follows that (iii) mr(v) has at most 2n + 4 sides and can be computed in O(n) time.
 We thus have the following theorem, whose detailed proof is given in Appendix A.2.

 THEOREM 2.
-For any node $v \in G$ the merging region mr(v) computed by the BME construction rules under Elmore delay (i) is consistent with the merging region definition, (ii) is a well-behaved region with at most 2n + 4 sides, and (iii) can be computed in O(n) time where n is the number of leaf nodes in T_v .
+For any node $v \in G$ , the merging region mr(v) computed by the BME construction rules under Elmore delay (i) is consistent with the merging region definition, (ii) is a well-behaved region with at most 2n + 4sides, and (iii) can be computed in O(n) time where n is the number of leaf nodes in $T_v$ .

-Note that in Fig. 10(a), the number of skew turning points on the boundaries of the merging region of v's ancestor nodes will continuously increase only if (i) mr(v)has a boundary segment l such that $l \subseteq L_a$ or $l \subseteq L_b$, and (ii) l is used as the joining segment in consecutive merging steps.
+Note that in Figure 10(a), the number of skew turning points on the boundaries of the merging region of v's ancestor nodes will continuously increase only if (i) mr(v) has a boundary segment l such that $l \subseteq L_a$ or $l \subseteq L_b$ , and (ii) l is used as the joining segment in consecutive merging steps.
 However, such conditions will hardly ever hold for a few consecutive merging steps.
-Since each skew turning points on the joining segments corresponds to at most one vertex of the resulting merging region, in practice each merging region still has a constant number of boundary segments and can be computed in constant time.
+Since each skew turning point on the joining segments corresponds to at most one vertex of the resulting merging region, in practice each merging region still has a constant number of boundary segments and can be computed in constant time.
 Indeed, in all our experiments, no merging region has ever had more than 9 sides.
-It is unlikely that two parallel joining segments have exactly the "same" slopes unless they are rectilinear segments or Manhattan arcs.
-So, in practice the case in Fig. 10(b) rarely happens.
+It is unlikely that the boundary segments of the merging region are parallel, unless they are rectilinear segments or Manhattan arcs.
+So, in practice, the case in Figure 10(b) rarely happens.